lfvm94/lfvm94/README.md

-- 👋 Hi, I’m @lfvm94, a Civil Enginner with specialization in Structural Design and Analysis and Computational Scientist
+- 👋 Hi, I’m @lfvm94, a Civil Enginner with specialization in Structural Engineering and Computational Science
 - 👀 I created and help mantain CALRECOD (Computed Aided Learning of Reinforced Concrete Design): https://github.com/calrecod/CALRECOD
 - 🌱 I also contribute to the further development of other OA software such as CALFEM (Computed Aided Learning of the FInite Element Method)
 - 💞️ In general, my contributions, projects and developments are related to Civil Engineering Computations